amrithajeya/amrithajeya/README.md

 **Here are a few facts about me:**
 - 📍 I am based in Sydney, Australia.
 - 👩‍💼 I currently work as an Accounts Intern at Cochlear.
-- 👩‍🎓 I am currently in my last year of my Bachelor of Applied Finance and Bachelor of Business Analytics at Macquarie University; you can view my past work in my Business Analytics degree [here](https://github.com/amrithajeya/Business-Analytics-Assignments "Amritha's Business Analytics Repository")
+- 👩‍🎓 I am currently study a Bachelor of Applied Finance and Bachelor of Business Analytics at Macquarie University; you can view my past work in my Business Analytics degree [here](https://github.com/amrithajeya/Business-Analytics-Assignments "Amritha's Business Analytics Repository").
 - 💛 In my job, most of my time is spent ensuring quality control in statutory and management reports, performing analytical procedures on journals and preparing a monthly reconciliation of the company's corporate credit card account.

 **Some other fun facts about me:**